-Iain is the co-lead Manager on our flagship Managed Fund, where he has been involved since 2000.
-He is the lead Manager of our UK Core Strategy and became a Partner of the firm in 2005.
+Iain is the co-lead Investment Manager on our flagship Managed Fund, where he has been involved since 2000.
+He is the lead Investment Manager of our UK Core strategy and became a Partner of the firm in 2005.
 Since joining Baillie Gifford in 1994, Iain has also spent time in the US Equities Team.
-His knowledge and experience as a stock picker is a valuable input into our Global Stewardship equity Strategy.
 Iain graduated MA in Accountancy from the University of Aberdeen and subsequently qualified as a Chartered Accountant.